 The Santander Mine is a steady state, fully permitted mining and processing operation with good community relations.
 It is composed of a modern 2,500 tonne per day processing facility and underground mine.
-Mineral rights encompass an area of 4,458.58ha of highly prospective area.
+Mineral rights encompass an area of 5,456.57 ha of highly prospective area.
 Mining is currently taking place at the Magistral deposit with plans to begin mining of the Santander Pipe in the coming years.
-CDPR has committed to a 30,000M exploration and infill drilling program with the purpose of increasing the Mineral Resources and Reserves.
+In 2022 CDPR concluded a 30,000M exploration and infill drilling program with the purpose of increasing the Mineral Resources and Reserves.